day8/re-frame-undo/README.md

 Sometimes your `app-db` will contain state from remote sources (databases?)
 AND some local client-specific state.
 In such cases, you don't want to undo the cached state from remote sources.
 The remote source "owns" that state, and it isn't something that the user can undo.

-Instead, you'd like to undo/redo **only part of app-db** - perhaps everything below a certain path - and leave the rest alone.
+Instead, you'd like to undo/redo **only part of app-db** (perhaps everything below a certain path) and leave the rest alone.

 Generally, you only ever call this configuration function once, during startup:
 ```clj